 Schuschnigg died age 79, on 18-11-1977.
 Seyss Inquart was not initially a member of the Austrian National Socialist party, though he was sympathetic to many of their views and actions.
 By 1938, however, Seyss-Inquart knew which way the political wind was blowing and became a respectable front man for the Austrian National Socialists.
 In February 1938, Seyss-Inquart was appointed Minister of the Interior by Schuschnigg, after Adolf Hitler had threatened Schuschnigg with military actions against Austria in the event of non-compliance.
 On 11-03-1938, faced with a German invasion aimed at preventing a plebiscite of independence, Schuschnigg resigned as Austrian Chancellor and Seyss-Inquart was reluctantly appointed to the position by Austrian President Wilhelm Miklas

 On the next day German troops crossed the border of Austria, at the telegraphed invitation of Seyss-Inquart, the latter communiqué having been arranged after the troops had begun to march, so as to justify the action in the eyes of the international community.
 Before his triumphant entry into Vienna, Adolf Hitler had planned to leave Austria as a suppliant state, with an independent but loyal government.
 He was carried away, however, by the wild reception given to the German army by the majority of the Austrian population, and shortly decreed that Austria would be incorporated into the Third Reich as the province of Ostmark, see Anschluss.
 Only then, on 13-03-1938, did Seyss-Inquart join the National Socialist party Seyss-Inquart drafted the legislative act reducing Austria to a province of Germany and signed it into law on 13 March.

 With Hitler’s approval he remained head, Reichsstatthalter of the newly named Ostmark, with Chief of the Reichssicherheitshauptamt, Ernst Kaltenbrunner his chief minister and Josef Burckel he committed suicide age 49 on 28-09-1944 in Neustadt, as Commissioner for the Reunion of Austria, concerned with the “Jewish Question”.
 Seyss-Inquart also received an honorary SS rank of Gruppenführer and in May 1939 he was made a Minister without portfolio in Hitler’s cabinet.
 Following the invasion of Poland, Seyss-Inquart became administrative chief for Southern Poland

-, which acted as an auxiliary police force.
+, but did not take up that post before the General Government was created, in which he became a deputy to the Governor General Hans Frank.
+It is claimed that he was involved in the movement of Polish Jews into ghettos, in the seizure of strategic supplies and in the “extraordinary pacification” of the resistance movement.
+Following the capitulation of the Low Countries Seyss-Inquart was appointed Reichskommissar for the Occupied Netherlands in May 1940, Jan Ackermans charged with directing the civil administration, with creating close economic collaboration with Germany and with defending the interests of the Reich.
+He supported the Dutch NSB and allowed them to create a paramilitary Landwacht , which acted as an auxiliary police force.
 Other political parties were banned in late 1941 and many former government officials were imprisoned at Sint-Michielsgestel.
 The administration of the country was controlled by Seyss-Inquart himself and he answered directly to Hitler.
 He oversaw the politicization of cultural groups “right down to the chess players’ club” through the Nederlandsche Kultuurkamer and set up a number of other politicized associations.
 He introduced measures to combat resistance and when a widespread strike took place in Amsterdam, Arnhem

 and Hilversum in May 1943 special summary court-martial procedures were brought in and a collective fine of 18 million guilders was imposed.
 Up until the liberation, Seyss-Inquart condoned the execution of around 800 people, although some reports put this total at over 1,500 , including the executions of people under the so-called “Hostage Law”, the death of political prisoners who were close to being liberated, the Putten incident and the reprisal executions of 117 Dutchmen for the attack on SS and Police Leader Hanns Albin Rauter and General der Flieger, Friedrich Christiansen.
 Rauter was executed age 54, on 25-03-1949.
 Although the majority of Seyss-Inquart’s powers were transferred to the military commander in the Netherlands and the Gestapo in July 1944, he remained a force to be reckoned with.
 There were two small concentration camps in the Netherlands, KZ Herzogenbusch near Vught, Kamp Amersfoort near Amersfoort, and a “Jewish assembly camp” at (camp) Westerbork (see Anna Frank) (see Albert Gemmeker) ; there were a number of other camps variously controlled by the military, the police, the SS or Seyss-lnquart’s administration.
 These included a “voluntary labour recruitment” camp at Ommen (Camp Erika).
 In total around 530,000 Dutch civilians forcibly worked for the Germans, of whom 250,000 were sent to factories in Germany.
 There was an unsuccessful attempt by Seyss-Inquart to send only workers aged 21 to 23 to Germany, and he refused demands in 1944 for a further 250,000 Dutch workers and in that year sent only 12,000 people.
 Seyss-Inquart was an unwavering anti-Semite: within a few months of his arrival in the Netherlands, he took measures to remove Jews from the government, the press and leading positions in industry.
 When Hitler committed suicide in April 1945, Seyss-Inquart declared the setting-up of a new German government under Admiral Karl Dönitz, in which he was to act as the new Foreign Minister, replacing Joachim von Ribbentrop, who had long since lost Hitler’s favor.
 It was a tribute to the high regard Hitler felt for his Austrian comrade, at a time when he was rapidly disowning or being abandoned by so many of the other key lieutenants of the Third Reich.
 Unsurprisingly, at such a late stage in the war, Seyss-Inquart failed to achieve anything in his new office, and was captured shortly before the end of hostilities.